1995 Italian Open (tennis)

 The 1995 Italian Open was a tennis tournament played on outdoor clay courts that was part of the ATP Super 9 of the 1995 ATP Tour and of Tier I of the 1995 WTA Tour.
 Both the men's and the women's events took place at the Foro Italico in Rome, Italy.
 The women's tournament was played from 8 May through 14 May 1995 while the men's tournament was played from 15 May through 22 May 1995.
-Thomas Muster and Conchita Martínez won the singles titles.
+Seventh-seeded Thomas Muster and third-seeded Conchita Martínez won the singles titles.
+It was Muster's second victory at the event after winning in 1990.
+It was Martínez's third consecutive win at the event after 1993 and 1994.